Terence Davis

-Terence B. Davis II (born May 16, 1997) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+Terence B. Davis II (born May 16, 1997) is an American professional basketball player who last played for the Sacramento Kings of the National Basketball Association (NBA).
 He played college basketball for the Ole Miss Rebels.
 After going undrafted in the 2019 NBA draft, he signed with the Toronto Raptors and was named to the NBA All-Rookie Second Team in 2020.

 Early life

-Davis is the son of Trinita Smith and Terence Davis, Sr. He began playing basketball at the age of six.
+Davis is the son of Trinina Smith and Terence Davis Sr. He began playing basketball at the age of six.
 He became a star football player at Southaven High School, competing as a wide receiver.
+Davis also managed to make the state's freestyle swimming finals in 2015.
 Davis earned twenty scholarship offers from major universities for football but opted to pursue basketball in college instead.

 College career

 Davis played sparingly as a freshman at Ole Miss, averaging 1.9 points and 6.9 minutes per game.
-Coach Andy Kennedy's advice was to become a ball-getter and he improved markedly as a sophomore, becoming one of the most improved players in all of college basketball, and scoring 30 points on 6-for-7 3-pointers in an NIT win over Syracuse.
+Coach Andy Kennedy's advice was to become a ball-getter and he improved markedly as a sophomore, becoming one of the most improved players in all of college basketball, and scoring 30 points on 6-for-7 three-pointers in an NIT win over Syracuse.
 He averaged 14.9 points and 5.3 rebounds per game as a sophomore.
 In his junior season, Davis led the team in scoring with 13.8 points per game, while contributing 6.2 rebounds and 2.1 assists per game.

 After the season, coach Kennedy was fired and Kermit Davis, who was named SEC coach of the year in 2019, was tapped as the new coach.
-As a senior, Davis posted 15.2 points, 5.8 rebounds and 3.5 assists per game while shooting his best 3-point percentage and free throw percentage of his career at 37.1% and 77.2% respectively.
+As a senior, Davis posted 15.2 points, 5.8 rebounds and 3.5 assists per game while shooting his best three-point percentage and free throw percentage of his career at 37.1% and 77.2%, respectively.
 He was named SEC player of the week after scoring 27 points and pulling down 12 rebounds, in a win over Auburn on January 9, 2019.
-Davis was named to the Second-team All-SEC.
+Davis was named to the All-SEC second team.
 During his career at Ole Miss, Davis led the team to the NCAA tournament for the ninth time in school history.
 After the season Davis participated in the Portsmouth Invitational Tournament and was named to the All-Tournament Team.